 “According to Cybersecurity Ventures, cybersecurity damages will cost the world over $6 trillion annually by 2021.”

 The hackers will identify weakness(es) in your network mainly when the information is transmitted.
-Moving to HTTPS connection will provide first-level of security to your website.
+Having a secure connection will provide first-level of security to your website.